braids11/detection-engineering-portfolio/mitre-attack-defender-training-notes/Readme.md

 Any diagrams or visuals are either recreated by me or included only where they help explain a concept.

-The original courses can be found on the [MAD20.com](https://mad20.com) website
+The original courses can be found on the [MAD20.com](https://mad20.com) website.